ankitgtron/SpotifyClone/README.md

 ---

 ## **Project Name: SpotifyClone**

-### **Overview:**
-**SpotifyClone** is a music streaming application built using the MERN stack.
+SpotifyClone is a music streaming application built using the MERN stack.
 The app will feature real-time chat, music playback with queue management, a responsive design, and an admin dashboard for managing content.
 Users can stream music, manage playlists, and chat in real-time, while the admin can manage songs, albums, and analytics.

 ---